Accessible Flipbooks: How to Create Inclusive Content with Flipsnack

 Accessible flipbooks solve this.
 They’re designed to be readable, navigable, and understandable for people who use assistive technologies like screen readers, or who rely on keyboard-only input.
 When done right, they remove barriers and make your message available to everyone.

-This isn’t just about doing the right thing.
-It’s about reaching more users, creating better experiences, and reducing legal risk.
-It’s about making sure your flipbook can be found, used, and trusted by as many people as possible.
+Building an accessible flipbook is not just about doing the right thing.
+It is about reaching more users, creating better experiences, and reducing legal risk.
+It is about making sure your PDF flipbook is ADA compliant, searchable, and trusted by as many people as possible.

-In this guide, we focus on how to create accessible flipbooks using Flipsnack.
+In this guide, we focus on how to create accessible flipbooks using Flipsnack, a digital flipbook maker with built-in WCAG and ADA compliance tools..
 Whether you’re uploading a properly tagged PDF or building content with one of Flipsnack’s templates, the goal is the same: ensure your publication meets recognized accessibility standards like WCAG 2.1 AA and ADA compliance, without losing interactivity or design quality.

 Key takeaways